bcheung66/liri-node-app/README.md

 ### BONUS

-* In addition to logging the data to your terminal/bash window, output the data to a .txt file called `log.txt`.
+* In addition to logging the data to the terminal/bash window, output the data to a .txt file called `log.txt`.